kckarnige/WhamMace/README.md

 A: Unless you're in a third-world country, no.

 ### Q: There's a bug, how can I report it?
 A: Submit an issue on GitHub!
-[Click here to do that](https://github.com/kckarnige/wham/labels), or check the "links" tab on Modrinth.
+[Click here to do that.](https://github.com/kckarnige/wham/labels)